 Adult diaper pants actually help to protect adults from incontinence.
 As a result, they are bulkier in form and fit, and may feel uncomfortable to wear at the very start.
 To prevent leakage, adult diaper pants are much more absorbent and also have removable side panels for ease of use.

-Adult diaper pants are often known as “incontinence briefs” or sometimes, “briefs with side tabs”.
+People often refer to adult diaper pants as “incontinence briefs” or “briefs with side tabs”.